ADA-research/Sparkle/Examples/configured_solver.md

 # Use Sparkle to run a configured solver

-These steps can also be found as a Bash script in `Examples/configured_solver.sh` The first few steps overlap with the example from configuration, as we need a configured solver first
+These steps can also be found as a Bash script in `Examples/configured_solver.sh` The first few steps overlap with the example from configuration, as we need a configured solver first.

 ## Initialise the Sparkle platform